thunderain-project/thunderain/README.md

 Currently framework supports 3 operators for user:

 * `CountOperator`: `CountOperator` will count the occurrence of specific `key`, like PV (page views), here are several parameters related to `CountOperator`,
-    * `window`: specify the timing window for Spark Streaming to collect data and calculate
+    * `window`: specify the timing window for Spark Streaming to collect data and calculate.
     * `slide`: specify the sliding parameter for this window, take `10` as example, Spark Streaming will process data in each 10 seconds for 30 seconds window data.
     * `output`: specify the output class you implemented to store the output data. `output` should extend `AbstractEventOutput`.
 * `AggregateOperator`: `AggregateOperator` will aggregate the `value` by `key` which you specified, and the parameters of this operator is the same as `CountOperator`.